St Pancras, London: St Pancras Old Church

-Ancient Parish
+Ancient parish

-The ancient parish of St Pancras (also known as Pancrace or Pancridge) was established in the medieval period to serve five manors: two manors named St Pancras (one prebendial, one lay), Cantlowes (Kentish Town), Tottenham Court and Rugmere (Chalk Farm).
+The ancient parish of St Pancras (also known as Pancrace or Pancridge) was established in the medieval period to serve five manors: two manors named St Pancras (one prebendal, one lay), Cantlowes (Kentish Town), Tottenham Court and Rugmere (Chalk Farm).

 By the end of the nineteenth century, the ancient parish had been divided into 37 ecclesiastical parishes, including one for the old church, to better serve a rapidly growing population.
 There are currently 17 Church of England parishes completely contained within the boundaries of the ancient parish, all of which benefit from the distributions from the St Pancras Lands Trust and most of which are in South Camden Deanery in the Edmonton Area of the Diocese of London.

 Pre-urban period

-In the Middle Ages it had "disreputable associations", and by the 17th century had become the "'Gretna Green' of the London area".
+In the Middle Ages it had "disreputable associations", and by the seventeenth century had become the "'Gretna Green' of the London area".
 On that account Elizabethan playwright Ben Jonson alludes to the area frequently in his plays.
 It was a rural area with a dispersed population until the growth of London in the late eighteenth century.